On-Policy Distillation of Language Models: Learning from Self-Generated Mistakes: Experiments

 \section{Experiments}

-In this section, we evaluate GKD for distilling LLMs, a widely-studied class of auto-regressive models, on a variety of language tasks, namely abstractive summarization, machine translation and arithmetic reasoning.
+In this section, we evaluate GKD for distilling language models, a typical class of auto-regressive sequence models, on abstractive summarization, machine translation, and arithmetic reasoning.

 \textbf{Student / Teacher Models}.
-In all experiments, we are given two models: a student and a teacher, pretrained on the same datasets, but with different model sizes.
-We focus on the pretrained T5 v1.1 models~\citep{raffel2020exploring} of different sizes.
-For all experiments, we use supervised fine-tuned T5-XL~($\sim3$B params) as the teacher.
-For student models, we use T5-small~(77M params), T5-base~(250M params), and T5-large~(800M params), which are smaller than the teacher by a factor of $38\times$, $12\times$ and $3.8\times$ respectively.
+Our experiments start from student and teacher models with different sizes, specifically open-sourced T5 models~\citep{raffel2020exploring}, that are pretrained on the same datasets.
+We use supervised fine-tuned T5-XL~($\sim3$B params) as the teacher.
+For students, we use T5-small~(77M params), T5-base~(250M params), and T5-large~(800M params), which are smaller than the teacher by a factor of $38\times$, $12\times$ and $3.8\times$ respectively.
+See Appendix~\ref{sec:app_t5} for more details.